bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 Samir Menon: 00:12:00

-But before I do that, I'll just kind of say, yeah, I think the open questions for us are, you know, what minimum set of data is enough?
+But before I do that, I think the open questions for us are: what minimum set of data is enough?
 I think balance is on its own, it's not quite enough.
-I think if I was, When I run a wallet software, I kind of expect more than just the balance in all my addresses.
+When I run a wallet software, I kind of expect more than just the balance in all my addresses.
 We obviously need to think about fetching more than one address.
-Because today there's like a website and you can fetch one address, but you know, wallets have more than one address.
+Because today there's like a website and you can fetch one address but wallets have more than one address.
-And yeah, I think there's a couple options on how we do that.
+I think there's a couple options on how we do that.
 We need to think a little bit about the pay or incentivization structure for servers.
-This is a kind of class in computation.
+This is a kind of classic computation.
-So how can we make it feasible or practical for them?
+So, how can we make it feasible or practical for them?
 And long term, I think I would like to see an open standard for PIR for this data.
-So what we want is something that's not tied to a company or a person or an organization, but just kind of ideally, like maybe a BIP or something that allows us to not tie ourselves to any particular scheme and do this PAR thing as an extension of our current way of, you know, say doing a get block RPC or whatever.
+What we want is something that's not tied to a company or a person or an organization, but just kind of ideally, like maybe a BIP or something that allows us to not tie ourselves to any particular scheme and do this PAR thing as an extension of our current way of doing a `getblock` RPC or whatever.
-So yeah.

 Would you like me to just go through the homomorphic encryption step?
 Because I got the idea.
 Would that be interesting?
-Yeah.
+Ok!

 Speaker 2: 00:13:32

-Go.
 Max, actually, maybe we can take an intermission just to ask a few questions and then we'll continue with

-Speaker 1: 00:13:39
+Samir Menon: 00:13:39

-the- That sounds great.
+That sounds great.
-Yeah.

 Speaker 2: 00:13:42

-Sure.
-Because I think a lot of people are going to have questions here and I'll just start myself.
+Because I think a lot of people are going to have questions here, and I'll just start myself:
 Can you kind of give us a ballpark of the cost of the server per UTXO?

-Speaker 1: 00:13:57
+Samir Menon: 00:13:57

 Sure.
-So I guess today what we do is we take the UTXO set and we kind of summarize it.
+I guess today what we do is we take the UTXO set and we kind of summarize it.
-So today we take the UTXO set and for every address we take the top five UTXOs if there are up to five.
+Today we take the UTXO set and for every address we take the top five UTXOs, if there are up to five.
 And we also compute its balance.
 And that's the data we do today.
-If you wanted to, say, query the entire UTXO set, that would be slightly bigger than what I outlined, but not that much bigger.
+If you wanted to query the entire UTXO set, that would be slightly bigger than what I outlined, but not that much bigger.
-If you want a sense of the size of the computational cost, maybe the simplest summary would be, you know, for every, yeah, I guess, if you think of the database size, the computational cost is about 300 megabytes per second.
+If you want a sense of the size of the computational cost, maybe the simplest summary would be: If you think of the database size, the computational cost is about 300 megabytes per second.
-So what that means is like, if the database is one gig, it takes three CPUs to do this task.
+What that means is like, if the database is one gig, it takes three CPUs to do this task.
 So the task is fully parallelizable.
 So you can think of computation as just a cost.
-You know, like if you did it with three cores, you know, you would take one second.
+If you did it with three cores you would take one second.
 But yeah, it's around 300 megabytes per second.

 Speaker 2: 00:15:15